nealey/homepage/content/blog/2022/08-01-private-pages.md

 ---
 date: "2022-08-01T00:00:00Z"
-published: false
+draft: true
-title: Private Blog Pages
+title: Draft Blog Pages
 ---

-I'm not sure why I would want to make a private blog entry that's also checked into Git, but this file will serve as a reminder to myself how to do that.
+This is just a reminder to myself about how to make a page a draft.